 1:File protest in your county, before the deadline.
 This can be started online in Williamson County by going to your property profile at www.wcad.org

 2:Protest both market value and assessed value – you don’t know which one will be your winning argument.

 3:Request CAD evidence packet from district along with field card from the appraiser.
+Williamson County has been sending this with the Notice.
 The field card allows you to see what the appraiser reported on your property and you can compare it with the evidence you collect.
 You need to know what they are comparing your home to, in order to understand their valuation.
 They can be wrong and miss things.
 Also, the condition of your home compared to others may be an unknown.
-If you have a lot of repairs needed, older roof, older HVAC, windows etc. you may be able to argue on condition compared to others.
+If you have a lot of repairs needed, older roof, older HVAC, original windows etc. you may be able to argue on condition compared to others.
 It takes some effort and research to make a good case, but if you think you have a case, definitely go make it!

 After you file your property tax protest you can start the informal process by setting up a virtual appointment with your county’s appraisal district appraiser.
 During this you can present your evidence on why you think the market value and/or assessed value is wrong.
 You’ll want to do your research before hand and come with all the facts.
 You can ask a REALTOR do a CMA for the last 3 months of 2020 on your home.
 You may be able to find a few comps before the market went nuts.
 You”ll also want to take good pictures of anything that can negatively impact the value of your home.
 A good mix of close up and broad views are helpful.